ClaireLally8/Waggy-Box/README.md

 <h2 align=center id="UX"><strong>User Experience</strong></h2>

-#### **User Stories**
+- #### **User Stories**

-- As a visitor to the site, I would like:
-    1. To be able to access the website from any device to ensure I can review my information across all devices & platforms.
+    1. As a user, I expect to be able to access the website from any device.
-    2. To be  able to find any information on the website in a clear & concise way so I can find what I need quickly and efficiently.
+    2. As a user I expect any information on the website to be displayed in a clear & concise way
+    3. As a user, I expect to find information on the website quickly and effectively.
-    3. To be able to find out more information about the company so I know I'm getting a good service.
+    4. As a user, I expect to be able to find out more information about the company.
-    4. To be able to read reviews from customers with active subscriptions so I know am getting a good service.
+    5. As a user, I expect to be able to read reviews from customers.
-    5. To be able to get in contact with the site owner for any reason.
+    6. As a user, I expect to be able to get in contact with the site owner for any reason.
-    6. To be able to create an account that stores my information so I don't need to re-enter it multiple time across the application.
+    7. As a user, I expect to be able to create an account.
+    8. As a user I expect my information to be stored on the backend so I don't have to re-enter the same information multiple times.
-    7. To be able to view information about the subscription I am paying for & have an option to change or cancel this to ensure I'm paying for the best one suited to my requirements.
+    9. As a user, I expect to be able to view information about the subscription I am paying for.
+    10. As a user, I would like to be able to have an option to change my subscription.
+    11. As a user, I expect to be able to cancel my membership easily.
+    12. As a user, I expect to be able to review items within the shop.
-    8. To be able to review items within the shop and when clicked gain additional information on this product.
+    13. As I user, I expect to be able to gain additional information on this product
+    14. As a user, I want to make an informed decision on whether to purchase an item in the shop
-    9. To be able to review what I'm paying for all stages in the checkout & payment process.
+    15. As a user, I expect to be able to review what I'm paying for all stages in the checkout & payment process.
-    10. Get feedback from the website I am using when I interact with it, expecting messages & pop-up feedback to my actions, successful or unsuccessful.
+    16. As a user, I expect to be able to get feedback from the website I am using when I interact with aspects.

 <a href='#top'><h4 align=right><strong>Back To Top</strong></h4></a>

 ---

 #### **Design**

 Waggy Box was designed with ease and playfulness in mind.
-Making use of bright colours and two sans-serif fonts with varying weights to ensure accurate emphasis is given to the secions.
+Making use of bright colors and two sans-serif fonts with varying weights to ensure accurate emphasis is given to the sections.

 This project was aimed at dog owners and dog lovers, who regularly struggle to find great toys and treats tasty enough to train and play with their furry friends.